PureSorawit/PruningInterface/readme.md

 The pruning methods took all the json files inside the "input" folder and use them as an inputs

+Just run the run_pruning_pipeline.bat for simplicity or use CLI down below

 [Averaging] - basically sum of importance score